Ng1n3/Crud-app-with-inbuilt-node-modules/README.md

 ## Modules
-* http - Allows us create a server.
+* Http - Allows us create a server.
 * Event - allow us listen to and register events in our database.
-* fs - Allow us to read/access files in our local machine.
+* FS - Allow us to read/access files in our local machine.
-* path - Allow for setting paths dynamically
+* Path - Allow for setting paths dynamically